LucasDelfino92/morrowindsharp/main.md

 [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322)
 Improves the texture for the mist.
 The mist is now much smoother and more detailed, as well as less opaque and flat.
 This also makes it play much nicer with SSAO.

-Files to install:
-- **Mist Retexture** (Main files)

 [**Subtle Magic Glow**](https://www.nexusmods.com/morrowind/mods/4468)
 Replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with a non-moving effect that fades in and out.
-- On MO2 installation, check the following options in the BAIN installer:
+- On MO2 installation, check the following option in the BAIN installer:
   - [X] fade

 [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341)